-In this era, groundnut cultivation has expanded enormously in West Africa.
-There are many versions of it with various meats such as chicken, lamb, or beef.
+There are many versions of it, with various meats such as chicken, lamb, or beef.

 Also, you can come across the vegetarian version.
 Domodah is its proper name which means “peanut butter sauce” in the Mandinka language.

-As this country locates on Southern Coast, restaurants often use fresh fish to bring the better flavor.
-After seasoning fish with various spices, the chef will grill it.
-The rich flavor of the dish comes from sauteed onions and tomatoes.
+As this country lies on the southern coast of Africa, restaurants often use fresh fish to bring the better flavor.
+After seasoning fish with various spices, the chef will grill it to perfection to bring out the rich flavors from sauteed onions and tomatoes.
 This food usually appears with Attieke.

 4. Poulet Piquet – Grilled Chicken

 When you arrive in Ivory Coast, you will easily see groups of people standing around the wood fire and enjoying the incredible Poulet Piquet.
 Restaurants often have giant sandpits outside to prepare this excellent and yummy food.

 The typical smoky flavor of grilled chicken will leave profound impressions.
 In particular, its rich taste will stimulate your taste buds right away.
 Compared to other grilled chicken dishes, the meat of Poulet Piquet will be softer and less grease.
 You should eat it with Alloco (fried plantain).